AbuAhamedRafi/Hide-Admin-Bar-on-Wordpress-Website/README.md

 ## Support

-For support or inquiries, please contact the plugin author, Abu Ahamed, via the WordPress support forums or GitHub repository.
+For support or inquiries, please contact the plugin author, Abu Ahamed, via the GitHub repository.

-## License

-This plugin is licensed under the [GNU General Public License v2 or later](https://www.gnu.org/licenses/gpl-2.0.html).